Citroën Berlingo: Electric version

-The first-generation Berlingo was available first with a nickel-cadmium battery (Citroën Berlingo Electrique) from 1998 to 2005.
+The first-generation Berlingo was available first with a nickel-cadmium battery from 1998 to 2005.
 After that was discontinued, a small electric fleet was built for La Poste using the first-generation Berlingo chassis, equipped with a ZEBRA molten salt battery and a powertrain from Venturi Automobiles; this fleet was delivered in 2010.

+A hybrid prototype was also developed in 1998 called the Berlingo Dynavolt.
+It utilized the Electrique base but had 23 nickel-cadmium batteries instead of the 28 in the Electrique to fit a LPG fueled, 500cc twin engine, made by Lombardini, to be used as a range extender to charge the batteries.

 Second generation (B9; 2008)

 Two different models replaced the first generation of the Peugeot Partner and Citroën Berlingo in 2008, a smaller vehicle (the Citroën Nemo/Peugeot Bipper, which also replaced recently discontinued Citroën C15 First) and larger (the Citroën Berlingo II/Peugeot Partner II).

 The Berlingo II, styled by Gilles Vidal, used the PSA PF2 platform (like the Citroën C4), and therefore is slightly larger, and considerably more expensive than its predecessor.

 The Berlingo and Partner were officially unveiled in January 2008, with the Berlingo launched first, in the European market, in April 2008, followed by the Partner in May 2008.
 Mexico sold this generation alongside the original Partner, as do a few other countries, as the Grand Raid and Partner Origin.

 An electric version with a traction motor and battery derived from the Mitsubishi i-MiEV was available from 2013.
 In March 2017, a five-seater Citroen e-Berlingo Multispace was announced.